camunda/camunda/docs/src/java-client/get-started.md

 Save the BPMN diagram and switch back to the main class.

 Modify the create command and pass the data as payload.
-Also, modify the task subscription to read the task's payload and complete the task with payload.
+Also, modify the task subscription to read the tasks payload and complete the task with payload.

 ```java
 package io.zeebe;